utilmeta/utype/docs/en/guide/cls.md

 ```

 !!! note
+	There are many usage of the above dataclass, such as ORM model

-	When defining such a class, we often need to declare a `__init__` function to receive its initialization parameters, and also need to do some type and constraint checking in it, otherwise we may get unusable data, such as
+When defining such class, we often need to declare a `__init__` function to receive its initialization parameters, and do type and constraint checking in it, otherwise we may get unusable data, such as

 ```python
 bad_article = Article(title=False, content=123, views='text value')
 ```

-With utype, the data structure in the above example can be declared in a more concise way and gain more capabilities, such as
+With utype, the above data structur can be declared in a more concise way and gain more capabilities, such as
 ```python
 from utype import Schema, Rule, Field